HDFGroup/hdf-rest-api/DatasetOps/POST_Value.rst

 value
 ^^^^^
 An array of values where the length of the array is equal to the number of points in the request.
-Each value will be a string, integer, or JSON object consist with the dataset type (e.g. an compound type).
+Each value will be a string, integer, or JSON object consistent with the dataset type (e.g. a compound type).

 Special Errors
 --------------

-The implementation of the operation does not return special errors.
+This implementation of the operation does not return special errors.
 For general information on standard error codes, see :doc:`../CommonErrorResponses`.

 Examples